Get free weekly resources from us!

 Are Your Students OWNING Their Ministry?

 A couple of times a year I survey my teen students about our programming.
 What do we do well?
 What needs to change?
 What topics are we missing?
-About 8 months ago the overwhelming response was a desire to do more and be more.
+There was a time when I recieved an overwhelming response that there was a desire to do more and be more.

 It began with some leadership classes.
 Those were great as we talked about integrity, character and how to lead.
 However, I noticed no one was actually LEADING, while they believed they were.
 This is when it hit me.
 This wasn’t about the teens doing more.
 They were HELPING.
 However, they weren’t OWNING anything.
 The expectation was that I show up, do all the work, and they leave.